Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 Heath, Heath, he's probably not listening to me today.

-If you actually think, Heath, that you're going to survive by not doing what Pelosi tells you to do.
+If you actually think, Heath, that you're going to survive by not doing what Pelosi tells you to do, Heath, your only reason for existing is to put her into the leadership.

-They knew that they couldn't win that district with a liberal Democrat, so they recruit you, a conservative Democrat who's able to out conservative the Republican incumbent, which is a shame and an embarrassment for our side.
+They knew that they couldn't win that district with a liberal Democrat, so they recruit you, a conservative Democrat, who's able to outconservative the Republican incumbent, which is a shame and an embarrassment for our side.

 Despite their differences, Schuler praised Pelosi for becoming the country's first female speaker.

-He said that Pelosi was an inspiration to his daughter Island.
+He said that Pelosi was an inspiration to his daughter, Island.

 A two-year-old.

-Daddy, Daddy, I wouldn't grow up.
+Daddy, Daddy, I want to grow up.

 She is so inspiring to me.